Group-9-VUW/Mission-Control/project_requirement/section-3-7.md

 All our code will be clearly documented with clear and concise comments.
 We will also include a readme file on the repository which will explain how to use the software.

 ### Response Time
 Our user interface should have a response time less than 25 milliseconds.
-However, external factors such as network requests are exempt from the requirements.
+However, external factors such as network requests are exempt from the requirement.

 ### Privacy
 There is no persistent storage of the user’s data in our software.
 Regardless, the software will comply with all relevant privacy laws.

 ### Testability
 The process of testing our software should be as easy as possible.
+Our test cases should achieve high coverage of the code.
 Testing is critical for ensuring the correctness of our software, so we will do everything we can to ensure that our software can be easily tested.

 ### Platform Compatibility
 Our software should be compatible on as many platforms as possible.
 However, we will not be supporting old or deprecated versions of current software (I.e. the software will be compatible with Windows 10, but not Windows XP).
 The major platforms we will support are Windows 10, macOS and Linux.